jeremydecena7/jeremydecena7/README.md

 ## Hello! 🫡

-I'm Jeremy, a student majoring Digital Arts.😄
+I'm Jeremy, a student majoring in Digital Arts.😄

 --About Me--